darinpope/cloudbees-core-eks/README.md

 Create the EFS volume in whatever way you want.
 Make sure that the Mount Targets are created in the same private subnets as the worker nodes are created.
 When creating the Mount Targets, delete the `default` security group and associate the `*-ClusterSharedNodeSecurityGroup-*` security group from the worker node to all of the EFS subnets.

+NOTE: Wait about 5 minutes before moving on to the next step.
+It take a couple of minutes for the DNS entry for the EFS endpoint to propagate.

 ### Install efs-provisioner

 * `cd ../helm`